 Bankruptcy is a legal solution that allows you to have debt relief and in many cases all a person’s debts can be forgiven.
 For people who don’t know how it works, bankruptcy often sounds a lot scarier than it really is; and for most Canadians the process is a private, straight-forward affair.

 Although no one wants to have to file bankruptcy, many people find themselves overwhelmed with a debt problem, often brought on by stressful life events such as a job loss, marriage breakup, illness, etc. – and the relief of bankruptcy and lifting the weight of debt they have been struggling with is generally very welcome.

-Choosing bankruptcy for debt relief enables an individual to:
+Choosing bankruptcy for consumer debt relief enables an individual to: